 While there are quite a few wooden high-speed trains I’ve picked the BRIO Shinkansen Passenger Train for a number of reasons.

 For starters, if you’re going to have a high-speed train you want the fastest right?
 Of course and this Brio train is based on none other than the iconic Japanese Shinkansen Bullet trains, which were and are the fastest trains in the world.
-Not only does it have the distinctive wedge shape nose but Brio have done a great job matching the colouring and livery, with a bright white paintwork and blue stripes just like as the original.
+Not only does it have the distinctive wedge shape nose but Brio has done a great job matching the colouring and livery, with a bright white paintwork and blue stripes just like as the original.

 Secondly, they feature a clever wheel arrangement that allows them to pivot as the train negotiates bends.
 Without this arrangement, the length of the trains would cause derailments.
 It’s smart arrangement and allows the train to be longer than other wooden trains so keeping the look and feel of the real Bullet trains.

 Finally, this is a great train for older kids for whom might be thinking of upgrading to Lego.
 They can start with play with this and when the time is right to move up to Lego for which there’s a matching high-speed train set.

 - Looks just like the real thing